lppedd/di-wise-neo/README.md

 ### Forward references

-Sometimes you may need to reference a token or class that is declared later in the file.
+Sometimes you may need to reference a token or class declared later in the file.
 Normally, attempting to do that would result in a `ReferenceError`:

 > ReferenceError: Cannot access 'IStore' before initialization